Skip to main content

 Office of the Secretary of the Navy The Secretary of the Navy should use the results of the analysis to develop a plan to address surface ship maintenance delays overseas.
 Such a plan should incorporate results-oriented elements, including analytically based goals, identification of risks to achieving those goals, identification of required resources and stakeholders, metrics to measure progress, and regular reporting on progress.
 (Recommendation 3)

-The Department of Defense concurred with this recommendation and, in August 2020, the Department of the Navy provided an action plan to respond to our recommendations, including information pertaining to its analysis of and plan to address overseas surface ship maintenance delays.
-In March 2021 the department provided additional information regarding the analysis it conducted, and in August 2022 provided the resulting proposed plan to address delays in response to our recommendation.
-The analysis and resulting plan identified four main contributing factors to delays.
-The Navy's plan included results-oriented elements to address three of the four factors.
-For example, the Navy identified actions, metrics, and required resources and stakeholders to reduce the issue of maintenance work being added at late-stage phases in the planning cycle.
+The Department of Defense concurred with this recommendation, and in August 2020, the Department of the Navy provided an action plan to respond to our recommendations, including information pertaining to its analysis of and plan to address overseas surface ship maintenance delays.
+In August 2022 the Navy provided the resulting proposed plan to address delays in response to our recommendation.
+The Navy's plan focused on results-oriented elements to address the top-three contributing factors the Navy identified in its analysis.
+For example, the plan includes actions, metrics, and required resources and stakeholders to reduce the issue of maintenance work being added at late-stage phases in the planning cycle.
 The Navy also identified risks to achieving its goals for the three contributing factors addressed in the plan, and stated it issued related policies or instructions to ensure continued monitoring.
-We have followed up with the Navy to obtain more information on the extent to which it may plan to address the fourth main contributing factor, and additional documentation on the new policies.
+In June 2024, the Navy provided documentation and other information regarding its updated policies to demonstrate the actions it had taken to implement the plan, as well as other forthcoming efforts aimed at improving ship maintenance.

 Office of the Secretary of the Navy The Secretary of the Navy should ensure that Naval Sea Systems Command assesses and mitigates risks posed by any challenges, such as persistent delays and capacity limitations, to successful implementation of its new maintenance approach in Japan.
 (Recommendation 4)